EV-soft/Clever-Html-Engine/index.md

 All labels with shaddow has a tooltip, shown at mouseover.

-Look at the demo here:
+Look and feel at the demo here:

 <iframe width="800px" height="800px" seamless frameborder="0" src="https://1331.dscloud.me/saldi-e/Proj1/Demo.page.php" > </iframe>